 (iv) Registration of conflicts of interest

 Conflicts of interest are registered with our compliance department.

 (v) Training and communication

-AIG provides its employees with trainings regarding the management of conflicts of interests and the rules and procedures are the object of specific communications to employees.
+AIG provides its employees with training regarding the management of conflicts of interest and the rules and procedures are communicated to employees.

 (vi) Policies and codes of conduct

-The AIG group of companies has adopted codes of conduct and compliance policies that cover different activities and subject matters, which are implemented in relation to other specific obligations (e.g. policies on gifts and entertainment etc.).
-These codes of conduct contribute to the management of conflicts of interests.
+The AIG group of companies has adopted codes of conduct and compliance policies that cover different activities and subject matters in relation to other specific obligations (e.g. policies on gifts and entertainment etc.).
+These codes of conduct positively contribute to and compliment the management of conflicts of interests.

-AIG moreover pays attention to the remunerations and/or inducements that it could offer to or receive from its clients and/or third parties in the context of its insurance activities.
-AIG finds it important that such remunerations and/or inducements are only granted or received to the extent that they contribute tot the improvement of the service to the client.
-Also on this level AIG thus cares about the interest of the customer.
+AIG also monitors the remuneration and/or inducement that it may offer to or receive from its customers and/or third parties in relation to its insurance activities.
+It is important to AIG that such remuneration and/or inducement are always in the best interest of the customer and are only granted or received to the extent that they do not have a negative impact on the service to the customer.

-For more information, especially regarding our conflict of interests policy, you can contact us in writing by:
+For more information, especially regarding our conflicts of interest policy, you can contact us in writing by:

-• mail: AIG Europe Limited, Belgian branch, Compliance department, Pleinlaan 11, 1050 Brussels.
+• Post: AIG Europe SA, Belgian branch, Compliance department, Pleinlaan 11, 1050 Brussels.